Agriculture in Senegal: Horticultural products

 Senegal's total horticultural production was estimated at 584,000 MT in 2004.
-Exports of fruits and vegetables are growing steady although they remain low, and it is estimated that they will reach approximately 50,000 tons in 2007.
+Exports of fruits and vegetables are growing steadily, although they remain low, and it is estimated that they will reach approximately 50,000 tons in 2007.
 Europe is still the main export market for Senegal's fresh fruits and vegetables.
-About 70% of the European market is dominated by four products including green beans, cherry tomato, mango and melon.
-With the increase in size and value of the European market, pre-packed produce such as green beans have promising prospects in the European market and with the possibility to introduce first-stage processing, these produce will likely reach other markets.
+About 70% of the European market is dominated by four products, including green beans, cherry tomato, mango and melon.
+With the increase in size and value of the European market, pre-packed produce such as green beans has promising prospects in the European market, and with the possibility to introduce first-stage processing, this produce will likely reach other markets.
 Under AGOA and its related projects, Senegal's horticultural sector is making efforts to enter the U.S. and North American markets.

 However, in order for Senegal to benefit from these opportunities, Senegal needs to address phytosanitary concerns, improve existing value chains (improved ocean transportation of green beans, extension of the market of cherry tomato, increase the competitiveness of melon and expand the seasonality of mango).
 The fruit and vegetable industry involves about 20 active companies grouped into 2 federations (ONAPES and SEPAS).
-3 companies are involved through the whole chain (production, packaging, trade) export more than 50% of the produce alone.
-About 10 medium-size companies export 200 to 500 tons and the others are small enterprises usually serving as suppliers to major exporters.
-A warehouse for fresh produce is built at Dakar's airport, and other infrastructure is being built to improve storage and transportation to Europe and thereby maintain quality and increase value.
+3 companies are involved through the whole chain (production, packaging, trade), exporting more than 50% of the produce alone.
+About 10 medium-sized companies export 200 to 500 tons, and the others are small enterprises usually serving as suppliers to major exporters.
+A warehouse for fresh produce is being built at Dakar's airport, and other infrastructure is being built to improve storage and transportation to Europe, thereby maintaining quality and increasing value.